Achievable logoAchievable logo

 100 shares of stock; common denomination for stock trading

-A $1 spread is not common with actively traded stocks.
-In most cases, popular stocks have spreads in the pennies.
-In an efficient market, financial firms make substantial profits even with small spreads.
+A $1 spread is not common for actively traded stocks.
+In most cases, popular stocks have spreads measured in pennies.
+In an efficient market, firms can still earn substantial profits because trading volume is high and spreads are small.
 An efficient market is defined as one with active trading and small spreads.
-As long as the market maker trades enough with the public, these small spreads tend to add up over the day.

 Bid